MileHacker Logo

 • Best: Visit popular things to see on weekday mornings, soon after opening.
 This helps to avoid the biggest crowds.

-• Worst: Avoid attractions on weekends and during Chinese public holidays.
-Crowds are enormous, and the visit can be less enjoyable.
+• Worst: Avoid points of interest on weekends and during Chinese public holidays.
+Crowds are enormous, and the visit could be less enjoyable.

 Express Transportation Alternatives

 • Use high-speed rail for inter-city travel.
-It is much faster than conventional trains or long-distance buses.
+It is much faster than conventional trains or long-long-distance coaches.

-• For local transport, Didi (ride-sharing) offers a quicker option in contrast with buses, especially during off-peak hours or for direct routes.
+• For area transit, Didi (ride-sharing) offers a quicker option in contrast with buses, especially during off-peak hours or for direct routes.

 Efficient Routing Suggestions